Sexual abuse charge a conspiracy, will come out clean: Murugha math seer | Law-Order

 - India

-The chief pontiff of one of the prominent and prestigious Lingayat seminaries in the state addressed the devotees, his followers and media persons, who had gathered at the math premises, amid speculations regarding his whereabouts, alleged travel to an undisclosed place and rumours of subsequent arrest or detention mid-way.
+Shivamurthy Murugha Sharanaru, the chief pontiff of Murugha Math, one of the Lingayat seminaries in the State, based here, also said he was law-abiding and would cooperate with the investigation.

+The seer addressed the devotees, his followers and mediapersons, who had gathered on the math premises amid speculation regarding his whereabouts, alleged travel to an undisclosed place and rumours of subsequent arrest or detention midway.

+Meanwhile, the seer approached the local court for an anticipatory bail.
+The second additional district and sessions judge- Chitradurga has today accepted the plea and has posted the matter for hearing on September 1.

 ''The conspiracies that were going on inside all these days are going on outside now.
 There will be a logical end to all issues, I need your cooperation in finding that logical end,'' he said.

-There were also reports of his arrest or detention, following which a math official clarified that it was not the case and that the seer had gone to Haveri to meet an advocate and will return by afternoon.
+There were also reports of his arrest or detention, following which a math official clarified that it was not the case and that the seer had gone to Haveri to meet an advocate and would return by afternoon.
+The seer addressed the gathering on his return to math.

-Stating he is a ''Mathadeesha or a Peethadeesha'' (pontiff of a seminary) who respects law of the land and will extend all kind of cooperation, the pontiff said there will be no ''escapism'' on his part.
+Stating he is a ''Mathadeesha or a Peethadeesha'' (pontiff of a seminary) who respects law of the land and extends all kinds of cooperation, the pontiff said there will be no ''escapism'' on his part.

-''There is no need for any speculations as I am firm in my thoughts,'' he said and requested the devotees not to heed to any kind of rumours or speculations.
+''There is no need for any speculations as I am firm in my thoughts,'' he said and requested the devotees not to heed to any kind of rumours or speculation.

-''I'm confident about coming out clean... there is no need for anyone to be impatient,'' he said, amid cheering devotees chanting slogans in his praise.
+''I'm confident about coming out clean... there is no need for anyone to be impatient,'' he said, amid cheering devotees.

 Without naming anyone, apparently the alleged conspirators, he remarked, ''my salute to those who have been the cause for this fountain of goodwill that I'm seeing in favour of Murugha seer and the math.''
-The Mysuru city police on Saturday filed an FIR against the seer under the POCSO Act and certain sections of the Indian Penal Code, for alleged sexual abuse of high school girls.
+The Mysuru city police on Saturday filed an FIR against the seer under the POCSO Act and certain sections of the Indian Penal Code for the alleged sexual abuse.

 The FIR was registered against a total of five people, including the warden of the monastery's hostel, based on the complaint by an officer of the District Child Protection Unit.

-Two girls had approached a non-governmental organisation in Mysuru and narrated the alleged abuse they had gone through, following which it approached the authorities and the case was registered by the police.
+Two girls had approached a non-governmental organisation in Mysuru and narrated the alleged abuse following which it approached the authorities and the case was registered by the police.

 The case was subsequently shifted to Chitradurga.
 Murugha Math Advisory Committee member N B Vishwanath had earlier said the charges against the pontiff were ''far from the truth''.